Wellgistics Health, Inc.: Wellgistics Health Releases Letter to Our Shareholders

-Why Vertical Integration and Blockchain Will Define the Next Era of Healthcare

-PHILADELPHIA, PA / ACCESS Newswire / May 21, 2026 / Datavault AI Inc. ("Datavault AI" or the "Company"), a provider of data monetization, credentialing, digital engagement, and real-world asset ('RWA') tokenization technologies, today entered into a fully binding term sheet (the "Binding Term Sheet") with Wellgistics Health, Inc. ("Wellgistics") (NASDAQ:WGRX), a health information technology leader, integrating proprietary pharmacy dispensing optimization artificial intelligence (AI) platform EinsteinRx into its patented blockchain-enabled smart contracts platform PharmacyChain, today released a letter to shareholders expanding upon strategy behind recently announced transactions.
+TAMPA, FL / ACCESS Newswire / May 21, 2026 / Wellgistics Health, Inc. ("Wellgistics") (NASDAQ:WGRX), a health information technology leader, integrating proprietary pharmacy dispensing optimization artificial intelligence (AI) platform EinsteinRx into its patented blockchain-enabled smart contracts platform PharmacyChain, today released a letter to shareholders expanding upon the strategy behind recently announced transactions.

 'Dear Fellow Shareholders,